ReadAlongs/Studio/docs/web-app.md

  - adding images
  - saving the results in the single file Offline HTML format
  - saving the results in a multi-file Web Bundle for [deployment on a web page](outputs.md#simple-web-deployment)
+ - fixing alignment errors or typos in the Editor (see below for more details about the Editor)

 ### Input text format